 - 3Review Prescription Drug Coverage

-Check whether your current medications appear on each plan's drug formulary and understand their tier placement, which directly affects your costs.
+Check whether your current medications appear on each plan's drug formulary and note their tier placement, which directly affects your costs.
 Most Medicare Advantage plans in Florida include Part D prescription drug coverage, though some require you to purchase it separately.

 - 4Evaluate Additional Benefits